induna-crewneck/Raspberry-UpCheck/README.md

 # Raspberry-UpCheck

 Checking if Raspberry Pi is online periodically.
 Rebooting if not.
 The provided script is tailored to my personal preferences.
-It will log the checks to a textfile and send updates via telegram.
+It will log the checks to a textfile and send updates via telegram and also notify via telegram on reboot.
 You can use it as basis to create your own script.
 If you want to use my script, follow the Installation steps below.

-If you want to create your own version of the script, further down on this page are the code snippets used, so you can mix and match.
+If you want to create your own version of the script, you can consult the CodeSnippets file for code I used, so you can mix and match.

 This guide and the code used assumes you're doing this as root user.
 Mileage may vary using another user, code may need to be changed and sudo may have to be used.